Tranmere, Merseyside: Notable people

-First World War poet Wilfred Owen lived at three successive homes in Tranmere during the time his father was Stationmaster at Woodside from 1898 to 1907 and was pupil at the nearby now defunct Birkenhead Institute School.
+First World War poet Wilfred Owen lived at three successive homes in Tranmere during the time his father was Stationmaster at Woodside from 1898 to 1907 and was a pupil at the nearby Birkenhead Institute School, now defunct.

 Mersey Park Primary School has several famous former pupils including Jason McAteer (footballer) and Patricia Routledge (Hyacinth Bucket in the BBC TV sitcom Keeping up Appearances).
 Paul O'Grady, famous for his alter-ego creation Lily Savage, was raised in the area.

-Colin Haygarth, the Scottish gunmaker, was born in Tranmere.
+Colin Haygarth, The Queen Mother's gunmaker from 1965 until 2002, was born in Tranmere.
 He lived in Milton Road until he was four years old, when his family moved to nearby Irby.
-He was The Queen Mother's gunmaker from 1965 until 2002, is the oldest living gunmaker in the UK and the last to have done "war work".
-He made parts for Sten guns in the workshops of the gunmaker W.C.
-Carswell in Liverpool, and served in the Irby branch of the Home Guard.
+As a teen during the Second World War, he made parts for Sten guns in the workshops of the gunmaker W.C.
+Carswell in Liverpool and also served in the Irby branch of the Home Guard.
+In 1957 he started "C H Haygarth", a gun- and rifle-making business in the Scottish Highlands.